 We are an accredited member of the Law Society’s Conveyancing Quality Scheme.
 The Conveyancing Quality Scheme (CQS) provides a recognised quality standard for residential conveyancing teams.

 What we quote for is what we do – for example, we include the price of compulsory searches in our quotes, so that you are fully aware of the total cost.
+Instruct us to act on your residential property transaction before the end of August 2020 and you'll automatically be entered into a draw to win £100 of John Lewis vouchers.

 Moving house with Stephensons